bourharas/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-02_instructions.md

 1. Design an Enterprise BI solution in Azure
 2. Automate enterprise BI solutions in Azure
-3. Architect an Enterprise-grade conversational bot in Azure

 >**Note**: This lab is in two parts.
 This is part 1 where you work as a group to answer the questions.
 The timings of each exercise is at the discretion of the group.
 The entire lab should be completed within 60 minutes.
 In Part 2, the instructor will drive a discussion with the group about their learnings and findings about the Lab.